 5) Be a peacemaker for others.

-Everyone wants world peace, but no one wants to be the first to lay down in an argument.
+Everyone wants world peace, but no one wants to be the first to lie down in an argument.
 Is that what being a peacemaker means?
 Giving in?
 Saying, “Let’s accept our differences and just be friends”?

 For the Christian, being a peacemaker takes on a bigger meaning.
-You might act as mediator between two friends in a dispute.
+You might act as a mediator between two friends in a dispute.
 Because of Christ’s sacrifice, you have firsthand experience with forgiveness and reconciliation.
 You have the fruits of the spirit like patience, peace, and gentleness (see Galatians 5:22-23), all golden elements in moments of conflict.

 Peacemaking also means intervening between God and a fellow human.
 Your unbelieving friend is headed for hell and you have the remarkable opportunity to intercept him—to help him make peace between himself and God.
 Just as Jesus stepped between us and an angry God, so you are called to step in and offer intercession between God and an unbelieving friend.
-Your prayers, your attempts to share the truth are no small matter and can make the world of difference for one lost soul.
+Your prayers, your attempts to share the truth are no small matter and can make a world of difference for one lost soul.

 6) Admit when you are wrong.